-If you are considering whether or not to file a child custody or divorcecase in Texas you probably have some questions about what going to court is actually like.
-You may have never filed a lawsuit, been sued or even been inside of a courthouse before.
-If this is the case for you then consider yourself fortunate.
+Suppose you consider whether or not to file a child custody or divorce case in Texas; you probably have some questions about what going to court is actually like.
+You may have never filed a lawsuit, been sued, or even been inside of a courthouse before.
+If this is the case for you, then consider yourself fortunate.

-Nobody wants to have to go to court and talk to a judge about a legal matter that involves themselves or their family.
-With that said, sometimes it is necessary and the courts act as a final decider of issues that cannot be settled outside of court.
+Nobody wants to go to court and talk to a judge about a legal matter involving themselves or their family.
+Sometimes, it is necessary, and the courts act as a final decider of issues that cannot be settled outside of court.

-If at the end of this article you have any questions please feel free to reach out to us at the Law Office of Bryan Fagan, PLLC.
-We can help you to schedule a free of charge consultation where we can answer any question that you have regarding family courts or another matter related to family law in Texas.
+If you have any questions at the end of this article, please feel free to reach out to us at the Law Office of Bryan Fagan, PLLC.
+We can help you schedule a free-of-charge consultation where we can answer any question you have regarding family courts or another matter related to family law in Texas.

-Family law courts are where cases regarding subjects like divorce and child custody are heard.
-Judges are elected to their positions and serve to make decisions for families when they are not able to on their own.
-If you decide to file a family lawsuit then your case will be assigned to a family law court in the county where you reside.
+Family law courts are where cases regarding divorce and child custody are heard.
+Judges are elected to their positions and make decisions for families when they cannot rely on their own.
+If you decide to file a family lawsuit, your case will be assigned to a family law court in the county where you reside.

-In larger counties like Harris, Montgomery or Fort Bend your case will be assigned a court randomly due to there being more than one family law court available to hear your case.
-If you already have a pre-existing order then your new case will be assigned to the pre-existing court that handed down that order.
+In larger counties like Harris, Montgomery, or Fort Bend, your case will be randomly assigned a court because there is more than one family law court available to hear your case.
+If you already have a pre-existing order, your new case will be assigned to the pre-existing court that handed down that order.

 More on Presiding Judges and Associate Judges

-If you reside in Harris County or one of the other larger counties around Harris your court will have a presiding judge who serves in it.
-He or she will have been elected to that role.
-The presiding judge will also choose a second judge to serve with him or her known as an associate judge.
+If you reside in Harris County or one of the other larger counties around Harris, your court will have a presiding judge who serves in it.
+They will have been elected to that role.
+The presiding judge will also choose a second judge to help with being known as an associate judge.

-These associate judges are not elected but have the same ability as a presiding judge to make rulings on cases and generally handle the case as the elected judge would.
-If you attend court on any particular day you will see the presiding judge call the docket for the court on that day and assign particular cases to the associate judge as he or she sees fit.
+These associate judges are not elected but have the same ability as presiding judges to make rulings on cases and handle the case as the elected judge would.
+If you attend court on any particular day, you will see the presiding judge call the docket for the court on that day and assign specific cases to the associate judge as they see fit.

 Courtroom personnel besides Judges

-Outside of the judges that will hear your case, there are court coordinators, court clerks, bailiffs and court reporters each with their own responsibilities and roles to play in court.
+Outside of the judges that will hear your case, there are court coordinators, court clerks, bailiffs, and court reporters, each with their responsibilities and roles to play in court.
 Bailiffs are law enforcement officers who ensure the safety of the courtroom for courthouse employees and litigants such as yourself.

 Court coordinators and clerks handle administrative matters for the judges and generally help litigants and attorneys schedule hearings and things of that matter.
-A court-reporter sits close to the litigants, attorneys and judge while a hearing or trial is occurring.
+A court reporter sits close to the litigants, attorneys, and judge while a hearing or trial occurs.

-A judge will put all parties and their attorneys “on the record” at the beginning of a proceeding which signals the court-reporter to begin transcribing every word that is said during that particular hearing.
+A judge will put all parties and their attorneys "on the record" at the beginning of a proceeding which signals the court-reporter to begin transcribing every word said during that particular hearing.

-This is done to ensure that an accurate representation of what occurred in a hearing is maintained and also to assist appellate courts in making a decision on a particular matter if the case is appealed by a party.
+This is done to ensure that an accurate representation of what occurred in a hearing is maintained and assist appellate courts in deciding on a particular matter if a party appeals the case.

 What can you expect when you go to court?

 Texas being what it is, you will find that your courthouse and courtroom can vary depending on where you live.
-If you reside in Liberty or Chambers Counties then you will find your courthouse to be relatively small and simple.
+If you reside in Liberty or Chambers Counties, then you will find your courthouse to be relatively small and straightforward.
 It will have everything a judge and court personnel need to hear your case.

-On the other hand, if you reside in a larger county like Harris, then your courthouse experience will be a tad different.
-The civil courthouse in Harris County is seventeen stories tall and as we mentioned has multiple family law courts to which your case can be assigned.
+On the other hand, if you reside in a larger county like Harris, your courthouse experience will be different.
+The civil courthouse in Harris County is seventeen stories tall and, as we mentioned, has multiple family law courts to which your case can be assigned.

-While the law is the same in any courthouse in Texas, the courtrooms in Harris County are a little more modern looking and may have technology available for hearings and trials that are not available in smaller counties.
+While the law is the same in any courthouse in Texas, the courtrooms in Harris County are a little more modern-looking.
+They may have technology available for hearings and trials not public in smaller counties.

-In the middle of the room will be a fence of sorts set up where only attorneys can cross.
-Once your case is called your attorney will walk with you past the fence, from the gallery to the area where the judge and other court personnel work.
+A fence of sorts will be set up in the middle of the room where only attorneys can cross.
+Once your case is called, your attorney will walk with you past the fence, from the gallery to the area where the judge and other court personnel work.

-Part Two of our series on Family Law Courts to be posted tomorrow
+Part Two of our series on Family Law Courts is to be posted tomorrow

-Please check back with us tomorrow as we discuss mediation and some of the basics of a divorce case.
-If you would like to reach out to an attorney with the Law Office of Bryan Fagan, PLLC to ask a question please do not hesitate to contact us.
+Please check back with us tomorrow to discuss mediation and some of the basics of a divorce case.
+If you would like to reach out to an attorney with the Law Office of Bryan Fagan, PLLC, to ask a question, please do not hesitate to contact us.